babel/website/_posts/2017-12-27-nearing-the-7.0-release.md

 share_text: "Nearing the 7.0 Release"
 ---

 > Check out [Planning for 7.0](https://babeljs.io/blog/2017/09/12/planning-for-7.0) for the last updates throughout the 7.0 pre-releases.
+If something isn't clear in this post let me know!

 ## Project Updates